Burhan7777/Scribble/Features.md

 50) Change notebook option should not be in locked notes(Main): DONE
 51) Lock Notebook(Main): DELAYED
 52) Replace add to notebook from checkbox and bulletpoints: DONE
+53) Forgot password option(Main):
+54) Hide textformatting bar when title textfield is in focus(Main):